khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 ### Referencing icons in code

 For more information on how icons are referenced in the product, go to [GitLab Docs - Icons and SVG Illustrations](https://docs.gitlab.com/ee/development/fe_guide/icons.html).

+## Resources

+- You can view all of the current icons at the [GitLab SVGs](http://gitlab-org.gitlab.io/gitlab-svgs/) site.
+- View the [GitLab Product Icons](https://www.figma.com/community/file/1051267829358377715/GitLab-Product-Icons) Figma file.